vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop/advanced-features.md

 ### Manually Editing Reinforced Prompt

-After turning on the reinforced prompt switch, you can edit the prefix and suffix as you wish.
+After turning on the reinforced prompt switch, you can freely edit the prefix and suffix.

 We recommend that you use a concise description of your chatbot's characteristics in a few sentences and express it in an imperative manner.
 For example: